Applying for a residence permit for au pair workers (non-EU/EEA)

 The residence permit is valid for a maximum of one year.
 You cannot have it extended for the same purpose.

-Attention: You are not allowed to work as an au pair until you have obtained the residence permit for au pair employment.
+Please note: You may only work as an au pair once you have obtained a residence permit for au pair employment.
 The regulations for foreign workers are very strict.
 If you violate them, this may have consequences under residence law.

 Process flow